Here you will learn about the different types of astigmatism and how to correct them.

 People with astigmatism have varying degrees of blurred vision.
 Treatment for astigmatism includes eyeglasses, special contacts, and certain refractive surgeries.

 In most cases astigmatism is best corrected by eyeglasses.
 Contact lenses, more specifically toric contact lenses, can be specially designed for people with astigmatism.
 Minor degrees of astigmatism can be corrected with soft toric lenses.
 High degrees of astigmatism are better corrected with eyeglasses or RGP toric contact lenses.
 Toric contact lenses are more expensive than normal contacts because of the extra correction provided in them.
 Surgical treatments for astigmatism include LASIK Eye Surgery (Laser in-situ keratomileusis), PRK (photorefractive keratectomy), and astigmatic keratotomy (AK).
 LASIK reshapes the cornea by removing eye tissue.
 In astigmatic keratotomy, an older treatment, an eye surgeon makes incisions in the periphery of the cornea to change its shape.
-Orthokeratology, or Ortho-K, uses RGP contact lenses to gradually reshape the cornea.
+Orthokeratology, Ortho-K or CRT uses RGP contact lenses to gradually reshape the cornea.
 The reshaping of the cornea is not permanent, however, and the special contact lenses will still be worn a few hours a day to keep the new shape.
-Only mild astigmatism is treated with this method, and most ophthalmologists feel it can be potentially harmful to the eye and do not advocate this treatment.
+Only mild astigmatism is treated with this method.

 It is important to know that most types of astigmatism are related to the curvature of the cornea.
 Because of that, only surgery can effectively correct the condition.
 Eyeglasses and contact lenses are good for correcting vision while they are being worn, but they do not cure the condition.
 Astigmatism is constantly being researched, and recent advances in materials and technology are expected to help people with astigmatism to see clearly again.